 Beneficial ownership is determined in accordance with the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or exercisable within 60 days.
 Accordingly, all Common Stock subject to options or warrants that are exercisable within 60 days of March 31, 2021 are deemed to be outstanding and beneficially owned by the holders of such options or warrants for the purpose of calculating the holder's beneficial ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership.
-They are not, however, deemed to be outstanding and beneficially ownership of any other person.
+They are not, however, deemed to be outstanding and beneficially owned for the purpose of computing the percentage ownership of any other person.
 Except as indicated by the footnotes below, the Company believes, based on the information furnished to it, that the persons and entities named in the table below have sole voting and investment power with respect to all stock that they beneficially own, subject to applicable community property laws.